quanta-guy/Confringo/readme.md

 <p align="center" width="100%">
     <img src="https://github.com/quanta-guy/Confringo/blob/master/Assets/Image%20Assets/ConfringoLogin.png">
 </p>
 Welcome to Confringo; an intuitive user-friendly Home Device management solution.
-Make your homes smart with a minimal expense.
+Make your homes smart with a minimal expense.Welcome to Confringo, your intuitive and user-friendly home device management solution.
+Transform any device into a smart device affordably and effortlessly, making your home smarter than ever before.